Azure/azure-libraries-for-net/AUTH.md

 ## Using Proxy in authentication

-This method will help you specify the proxy credentials by two steps when you want to create an authenticated client.
+This approach will setup proxy credentials with two steps to create an authenticated client.

 - First, it requires an instance of the `AzureCredentials` class from either of the above approaches: